Previous Episode << >> Next Episode

 "Yeah," Jessie sighed, opting to sit at a different table on her own.

 James noticed her in the corner of his eye.
-He picked up his nearly full plate to go and join her.
+He picked up his nearly full plate to go over to her.
 "Sorry, can I join you?"

 "Sorry?
 Yeah, sure, if you want," Jessie stuttered, looking a little flummoxed.